 During a panic attack the fear response is out of proportion for the situation, which often is not threatening.
 Over time, a person with panic disorder can develop a constant fear of having another panic attack, which can affect daily functioning and general quality of life.

-Q: What are the classic symptoms during
+Q: What are the classic symptoms during a panic attack?

 During a panic attack, most patients experience some, or all of these symptoms: